Figurative Constants

 LOW-VALUE, LOW-VALUES -

-LOW-VALUE is a figurative constant that represents the X'00' (8-bit character code for all binary 0s).
-The LOW-VALUE has two forms: LOW-VALUE or LOW-VALUES.
+LOW-VALUE represents the X'00' (8-bit character code for all binary 0s).
+LOW-VALUE has two forms: LOW-VALUE or LOW-VALUES.
 LOW-VALUE means single X'00', and LOW-VALUES means two or more X'00' occurrences.
 These constants are used to initialize alphanumeric variables with X'00'.

 For example -